Reign2121/Reign2121/README.md

 -->
 🌱 My area is Data analytics & science !

-🙋 My academic root is management, so i have covered various domains of "Business".
+🙋 My academic root is management, so i have covered various domain of "Business".

 🙋 I'm interested in Survival(churn) & Choice Model, Consumer behavior, Demand Forecasting!